 - D. General Duties and Responsibilities of Board Members - 1.
 The Board is responsible for the hiring, evaluation and, if deemed necessary and appropriate, the termination of employment, of the Commissioner. - 2.
 Duty of Loyalty A Board member must be responsible and loyal to the interests of the state higher education system as a whole.
 A member does not represent any other constituency, person, or entity that conflicts with those interests. - 3.
 Duties of the Board Chair The Board Chair may speak for and represent the Board under a general grant of authority but may not take positions he or she knows to be contrary to Board policy. - 4.
 Duty of Unity Except as indicated in D.3., Duties of the Board Chair, no single member of the Board may speak for or otherwise bind the Board, unless authorized to do so by vote of a majority of the Board pursuant to an action taken in open, public session at a dulyconstituted meeting of the Board. - 5.
 Committee Authority Board committees represent the Board and act on its behalf in preparation for Board meetings.
 They have authority to report and recommend various actions, including policy initiatives, to the Board. - 6.
 It is the responsibility of each Board member to have a basic knowledge of the operations, management, finances, and effectiveness of the Agency, and each Board member has the right and authority to inform himself/herself as to the duties, responsibilities, and obligations of the member in such a manner as each may deem proper.
-Members of the Board are to be provided access to such information as in their individual judgments will enable them to fulfill their duties and responsibilities as members of the Board. - A Board member may not publicly disclose information that is confidential by law, unless disclosure is required by law or made pursuant to a vote of the Board to waive an applicable privilege. - 8.
+Members of the Board are to be provided access to such information as in their individual judgments will enable them to fulfill their duties and responsibilities as members of the Board. - 7.
+A Board member may not publicly disclose information that is confidential by law, unless disclosure is required by law or made pursuant to a vote of the Board to waive an applicable privilege. - 8.
 Members of the Board shall bring concerns about operations, accountability, compliance, or the need for an investigation to the Commissioner, Board Chair, Vice Chair, General Counsel, Director of Audit and Compliance, or appropriate Committee of the Board. - 9.
 Members of the Board shall respect the role of the Commissioner as the chief executive officer of the Agency and shall respect management and reporting lines for the agency. - 10.
 Communication with Agency Staff.
 Members of the Board are to be provided access to agency personnel as in their individual judgments will enable them to fulfill their duties and responsibilities as Board members.
-The preferred regular channel of communication from Board members to agency personnel shall be made through the Commissioner and/or senior executive staff (i.e. Deputy Commissioners and General Counsel; also see IX.
-Board Communication with the Media, Elected Officials, Institutional Representatives, and Students).
-The Commissioner or senior executive staff member will alert the Board Chair and Vice Chair of any substantive communication with Board members that may directly impact the work of the Board.
+E-mail notifications concerning meeting information, events, and other news shall be provided by the Commissioner's Executive Assistant.
+The regular channel of communication from Board members to agency personnel shall be made through the Commissioner and/or Board Liaisona Senior Executive Officer (i.e. Deputy Commissioners and General Counsel).
+A copy of any communication sent by a Board member to the Commissioner and/or Board Liaisona Senior Executive Officer should be furnished to the Board Chair and Vice Chair either by the Board member, the Commissioner or the Board Liaisona Senior Executive Officer.
+Moreover, individual Board members are able tomay directly communicate with the General Counsel and Director of Audit and Compliance without necessary disclosure to the Board Chair, Vice Chair and Commissioner.